DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Real-world experiments and discussions

 \subsection{Forecasting results}

-Figure \ref{fig: mae1}(a) shows the spatially averaged mean absolute error (MAE) values for all models plotted against the forecast horizon (in hours) for the three heights considered, namely: $100$m, $140$m, and $180$m.
-Specifically, the MAE for a representative benchmark $\mathcal{B}$, denoted by $\text{MAE}^{(g)}_h(\mathcal{B})$, is calculated as in (\ref{eq:mae}).
+Table \ref{tab:mae1} shows the spatially averaged mean absolute error (MAE) values for all models at different forecast horizons for the three heights considered, namely: $100$m, $140$m, and $180$m.
+Specifically, the MAE for a representative {method} $\mathcal{B}$ {(be it PER, ARIMA, STGP, DeepAR, NWP, DeepIDE-H, or DeepMIDE) is} denoted by $\text{MAE}^{(g)}_h(\mathcal{B})$, {and} is calculated as in (\ref{eq:mae}).

 where ${Z^{(g)}_{T+h, i}(\mathbf{s}_j)}$ and $\hat{Z}^{(g)}_{T+h, i}(\mathbf{s}_j)$ denote the actual wind speed and forecasts at location $\mathbf{s}_j$ and height $g$ for forecasting horizon $h$ and $i$th forecasting roll, respectively.
-To provide a more condensed view of the results, Figure \ref{fig: mae1}(b) shows the correspondent boxplots of the percentage reduction in MAE across all locations.
-The percentage reduction is computed using the average of all absolute errors taken across all forecast rolls and locations for the two methods being compared, as expressed in (\ref{eq:imp}).
+The percentage reduction {in forecast error} is computed using the average of all absolute errors taken across all forecast rolls and locations for the two methods being compared, as expressed in (\ref{eq:imp}).

-where $\mathcal{B}^*$ is the proposed DeepMIDE model, while $\mathcal{B}$ is any other benchmark including PER, ARIMA, STGP, DeepAR.
-A first glance to Figure \ref{fig: mae1} shows that, except for few instances, DeepMIDE consistently outperforms all benchmarks across all horizons and heights.
-DeepMIDE is typically followed by DeepAR as a fairly distant second (average percentage reduction in MAE of $3.26$\%).
-PER and ARIMA perform fairly similarly ($3.91$\% and $4.10$\% percentage reductions in MAE, respectively).
-Trailing behind is STGP with an average percent reduction in forecast error of $8.16$\% in favor of DeepMIDE.

-Surprisingly, we find that STGP demonstrated weaker performance relative to PER and ARIMA.
-Upon further investigation, we found that STGP performed fairly well in short-term horizons, but suffered the most in longer-term extrapolation (beyond $\sim$ $6$ hours ahead), primarily due to the tendency of GP-based models to revert to their mean functions as the spatial and temporal correlations gradually die out.
-Notably, DeepMIDE achieved the best forecast performance for the first hour (average MAE of $0.660$), compared to an MAE of $0.686$ for ARIMA, $0.687$ for STGP, and $0.689$ for PER.
-Importantly, we observe that the improvement from DeepMIDE compared to the benchmarks increases as the forecast horizon becomes longer.
+where $\mathcal{B}^*$ is the proposed DeepMIDE model, while $\mathcal{B}$ is any benchmark {model}.
+Figure \ref{fig: mae1}(a) shows the MAE across all locations and heights ({We exclude NWP due to its poor predictive performance}).
+A first glance at Table \ref{tab:mae1} and Figure \ref{fig: mae1}(a) shows that DeepMIDE consistently outperforms all benchmarks across all horizons and heights {(100m, 140m, and 180m), with improvements ranging from approximately $3.6$\% to $4.8$\% compared to other statistical models (PER, ARIMA, STGP), and about {$3.9$\%} to $7.2$\% compared to statistical deep learning models (DeepAR and DeepIDE-H).
+The physics-based NWP forecasts from RU-WRF exhibit significantly higher MAE.
+This is unsurprising considering that NWP models are not competitive at these short look-ahead horizons \citep{ye2023ieee}.
+Despite that, NWP data remains valuable in conveying physically meaningful information about advection dynamics, which are harnessed by DeepMIDE's embedded deep learning architecture.}